marhan/spring-boot-minio-sample/README.md

 # Spring Boot with Minio as storage [![Build Status](https://travis-ci.org/marhan/spring-boot-minio-sample.svg?branch=master)](https://travis-ci.org/marhan/spring-boot-minio-sample)

 This projects is intended as a sample for Spring Boot with a S3 as file storage.
-The main purpose is to show the compatibility of Spring Boot with the Minio Object Storage.
+The main purpose is to show the compatibility of Spring Boot with the Minio object storage.
-Different
+Both, the AWS S3 client and the minio client will be used to interact with the storage.

 **Work in progress**